-- A.2.1.1 The competitor must report at the entrance to the flight planning room five (5) minutes before the assigned time to be checked for non-permitted equipment (see A.1.1.8) - A.2.1.2 The competitor may enter the flight planning room, three (3) minutes before the assigned time to arrange the table to be ready in time to receive (1) an envelope, (2) the competition map, (3) a set of instructions, (4) a set of en-route photos, (5) a set of TP photos.(6) a flight planning form, (7) departure and arrival charts. - A.2.1.3 The competitor is required to calculate his flight plan for the navigation test which he must submit to the competition management within thirty (30) minutes of receiving his flight instructions.
-Following the submission of the flight plan the pilot will receive a computerized flight plan - A.2.1.4 The instructions will define all necessary flight procedures and identify the turning points.
-Turning points, together with start and finishing points will be circled and numbered.
-Wind direction and speed between 5 and 30 knots will be given.
-The wind on the computer-calculated Flight plan may differ from the actual wind.
-All competitors will work with the same wind at Flight planning.
-A master map with the navigation route clearly marked (all turning points, together with start and finishing points will be marked with a pinprick) and the photographs must be displayed in the flight planning room. - A.2.1.5 The flight plan will require the competitor to calculate only the true heading in full degrees and the time on each leg in minutes and seconds.
+- A.2.1.1 The competitor must report at the entrance to the flight planning room five (5) minutes before the assigned time to be checked for non-permitted equipment (see A.1.1.8) - A.2.1.2 The competitor may enter the flight planning room, three (3) minutes before the assigned time to arrange the table to be ready in time to receive (1) an envelope, (2) the competition map, (3) a set of instructions, (4) a set of en route photos, (5) a set of TP photos.
+(6) a flight planning form, (7) departure and arrival charts. - A.2.1.3 The competitor is required to calculate his flight plan for the navigation test which he must submit to the competition management within thirty (30) minutes of receiving his flight instructions.
+Following the submission of the flight plan the pilot will receive a computerized flight plan - A.2.1.4 The instructions will define all necessary flight procedures and identify the turn points.
+On the competition map, the turn points, together with start and finishing points, will be circled and numbered.
+The wind direction and speed between 5 and 30 knots will be given.
+The wind on the computer-calculated flight plan may differ from the actual wind.
+All competitors will work with the same wind at flight planning.
+A master map with the navigation route clearly marked (all turn points, together with start and finish points will be marked with a pinprick) and the photographs must be displayed in the flight planning room. - A.2.1.5 The flight plan will require the competitor to calculate only the true heading in full degrees and the time on each leg in minutes and seconds.
 Leg distance to at least tenths of a nautical mile will be given.
 Time for procedure turns shall not be added by the competitor. - A.2.1.6 Flight planning calculations shall be performed by manual aids.
-No electronic equipment, except clocks and no tables of calculations, prepared in advance, are allowed.
-No communication and no navigation device whatsoever is allowed, except for Flight Data Recording Equipment. - A.2.1.7 If actual wind conditions change during the competition (more than 45°in direction or/and more than 10 kts in velocity) a new computer Flight plan has to be given out for the next group of competitors.
+No electronic equipment, except clocks, and no tables of calculations prepared in advance, are allowed.
+No communication and no navigation device whatsoever shall be allowed, except for flight data recording equipment. - A.2.1.7 If actual wind conditions change during the competition (more than 45°in direction and/or more than 10 kts in velocity) a new computerized flight plan must be given out for the next group of competitors.